7 Time Management Tips for Homeschool Moms

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-Use an app, planner or sticky note, what is your to do list for today.
-Write it all down including your cleaning task, outings and such so you don’t forget anything.
-Then attack the most difficult tasks first, if you leave them last on your list, it’s likely that they won’t get done at all.
+Use an app, planner, or sticky note, what is your to-do list for today?
+Write it all down including your cleaning tasks, outings, and such so you don’t forget anything.
+Then attack the most difficult tasks first, if you leave them last on your list, likely, they won’t likely get done at all.

 Ensure that you have a plan for your meals the next day so you’re not scrambling around the kitchen trying to figure out what you’ll be making the next day.
 Leave your homeschool room organized at the end of each day so that you are not searching for things when you start up the next day.